Personal Bankruptcy Toronto – A Fresh Financial Start

 • An objection a creditor, the trustee, or the Superintendent of Bankruptcy may lodge against your discharge.
 It is the right of any creditor to oppose your discharge.
 It doesn’t happen very often: only 1.4% of all bankruptcies.
 The trustee and the Superintendent will oppose your discharge on technical grounds such as your failure to perform all the duties mentioned earlier.

-• Though bankruptcy is a legal process that settles the issue of your unpayable debts,it is also intended to be rehabilitative for you.
+• Though bankruptcy is a legal process that settles the issue of your unpayable debts, it is also intended to be rehabilitative for you.
 Principally you will need to complete two counseling sessions designed to help you learn (or re-learn) money and credit management.

 Can you file for bankruptcy yourself?

-When you decide to file for personal bankruptcy you will need to work with a Licensed Bankruptcy Trustee (LIT) who is licensed by the Office of the Superintendent of Bankruptcy (OSB).
-The law requires that you have a face-to-face Assessment meeting with a LIT in order to be able to file a bankruptcy or proposal.
+When you decide to file for personal bankruptcy in Toronto, you will need to work with a Licensed Bankruptcy Trustee (LIT) who is licensed by the Office of the Superintendent of Bankruptcy (OSB).
+The law requires that you have a face-to-face Assessment meeting with a LIT to be able to file a bankruptcy or proposal.
 The LIT also has the mechanism to file the papers electronically, which is the way it’s done nowadays.

 Want more Information about filing for Bankruptcy or exploring your options

-Unlike other debt counseling services or consolidation loan companies, a Licensed Insolvency Trustee is the only person who can provide all the options to deal with your debts problems and explain their legal consequences so you can avoid making any mistakes.
+Unlike other debt counseling services or consolidation loan companies, a Licensed Insolvency Trustee is the only person who can provide all the options to deal with your debt problems and explain their legal consequences so you can avoid making any mistakes.

-If you’re in a situation where your debts are unmanageable and you have no idea how to deal with it, we encourage you to call to Richard Killen & Associates at one of our offices across the Greater Toronto Area.
-We’ll provide you a FREE initial consultation where you can talk to a Licensed Insolvency Trustee to learn more about bankruptcy and the other alternatives.
+If you’re in a situation where your debts are unmanageable and you have no idea how to deal with it, we encourage you to call Richard Killen & Associates at one of our offices across the Greater Toronto Area.
+We’ll provide you with a FREE initial consultation where you can talk to a Licensed Insolvency Trustee to learn more about bankruptcy and the other alternatives.
 You should be able to find the right path to debt-free land.

 Make that call now.
-It really could be the most stress relieving call you will ever make!
+It really could be the most stress-relieving call you will ever make!
 Remember, debt relief = stress relief!

 Contact Richard Killen